kyma-project/kyma/components/api-controller/README.md

 ## Overview

-The Kyma API Controller is a core component that manages Istio authentication policies and Ingresses, and allows to expose services using the Kyma Console.
+The Kyma API Controller is a core component that manages Istio authentication policies and VirtualServices, and allows to expose services using the Kyma Console or API resources.
 It is implemented according to the [Kubernetes Operator](https://coreos.com/blog/introducing-operators.html) principles and operates on `api.gateway.kyma.cx` Custom Resource Definition (CRD) resources.

 This [Helm chart](/resources/core/charts/api-controller/Chart.yaml) defines the component's installation.